pierre-rouleau/pel/doc/pel-manual.rst

   - MELPA_
   - MELPA-STABLE_
-  - "~/projects/pel/pelpa"
+  - "``~/projects/pel/pelpa``"

-  The last one is the location of the "pelpa" directory inside the pel project, in the location you selected when you `cloned PEL`_ to your drive.
+  The last one is the location of the "pelpa" directory inside the PEL project directory, the location you selected when you `cloned PEL`_ to your drive.
+  Later, you would be able to use that PEL archive file to install PEL into other computers.
+This, however is not needed for this installation.

 - Section 2 adds the location of the *pel* directory to Emacs ``load-path`` to allow Emacs to find all PEL Emacs Lisp files.
 This should be the